 This method involves comparing the problem-solving quality of a hypothesized adaptation with the problem-solving properties of other possible alternatives, sampled at random from an appropriate formal space of possibilities.
 If, like a key in a lock, the properties of the hypothesized adaptation are sufficiently better than random at solving the adaptive problem (in a way that can be computed in some fashion, given a consensually agreed on statistical criterion) then one is justified in concluding it is an adaptation.
 Hence, one can evaluate the likelihood that something is an adaptation (or evaluate the quality of an adaptation) by comparing it to members of the set of possible alternative configurations of phenotypic properties.
 Improbable outcomes are defined as belonging to a target set that is small relative to the set of possible outcomes, and specified independently of the observations - in this case, by an independent physical analysis of function.
-When the adaptation is too improbably functional to have arisen by and functional features are recognizable by the organism's intolerance to their being modified.
+When the adaptation is too improbably functional to have arisen by chance, the chance hypothesis is rejected.
+Frequentist approaches to probability give an objective and quantitative character to computations of probability that can be useful in constructing formal approaches to the analysis of adaptations.
+Entropic processes are always acting to disorder ordered systems, so the tools in information theory can also be used to measure the information content or improbability of adaptations.